Pro MTB Cross-Country Tour (Pro XCT) Requirements and Procedures

 - UCI Mountain bike stage races — Maximum four concurrent days.
 Scoring is based on accumulated time or points collected in each race and added together to create an overall omnium standing.
 Each stage can be a different mountain bike event, and more than one event will be allowed per day.
 Cross-country stages cannot exceed 60 kilometers.

 Prize lists must meet the UCI minimum.
-USA Cycling will be providing an overall prize purse for the Pro XCT in 2014.
+USA Cycling will be providing an overall prize purse for the Pro XCT.

 Selection of Riders and TeamsAll UCI Elite Mountain Bike Teams, USA Cycling Pro Mountain Bike Teams and USA Cycling Pro Mountain Bike license holders are allowed entry into the pro category of the Pro XCT.
 Category 1 riders must race in their respective category or age class race.